google_counter

 • As a palliative treatment to reduce the size of the tumor and relieve the symptoms

-• As an independent method of treatment, if the operation is not performed for any reason
+• As an independent method of treatment, if the operation is not performed for some reasons

 • Three-dimensional conformal radiation therapy.
 A more advanced method of radiation that minimizes the radiation dose to healthy tissue.
 MRI is used to accurately localize the tumor.
 Multiple rays of gamma rays are then sent to the tumor from different directions.